The Cutting Edge: There’s An App For That

 “In the U.S., five percent of patients cause 50 percent of health expenditures per year.
 We can reduce that cost with better preventive care but for that, the home needs better technology.
 We should be able to provide that with mobile cost-effective systems so you can do some of the measurements that would normally require sending people to the hospital to take a sample, wait for the results and then go to the pharmacy with a prescription.”

-We may not be there yet, but the world is fast approaching that tipping point where mobile apps lead to a veritable explosion of powerful, cost-effective alternatives to some of the most advanced biomedical imaging and measurement tools now in the market.
+While we may not be there yet, the world is fast approaching that tipping point where mobile apps lead to a veritable explosion of powerful, cost-effective alternatives to some of the most advanced biomedical imaging and measurement tools now in the market.